-To calculate the expenses of growing your new company, start by creating a small business startup costs checklist.
+To calculate the expenses of the startup stage of business growth, start by creating a small business startup costs checklist.
 This gives you a list of categories you can use to organize your bookkeeping and your tax reporting.

 A comprehensive list of expenses should include both fixed and variable costs.

 - Fixed costs for a startup business are expenses that don’t vary regardless of how many units of your product or service you sell.
 These include costs such as labor, marketing, rent and utilities.